yetanotherco/yet-another-bridge/README.md

     2. The MM monitors Escrow's activity logs and events, to detect any Users wanting to bridge tokens
     3. MM detects a User that has transferred ETH tokens to L2 Escrow, and decides the amount to bridge with the transfer fee is acceptable
     4. MM sends the ETH tokens on L1 to YABTransfer, specifying the User's orderID, L1 recipient address and amount.
-    5. Then, YABTransfer sends the ETH tokens to the User, and generates a storage proof, proving the User has received the appropriate funds, and sends this proof to L2 Escrow
+    5. Then, YABTransfer sends the ETH tokens to the User, and proves to the Escrow contract, either using the messaging system or storage proofs, that the User has received the appropriate funds.
-    6. Escrow validates this storage proof, and sends the ETH Tokens (plus fees) to MM's L2 wallet.
+    6. Escrow validates the proof, and sends the ETH Tokens (plus fees) to MM's L2 wallet.

     Done, MM has sent ETH to a L1 address, and received same ETH plus fees on L2.